lostatc/codot/docs/codot.1.rst

 Config File
     A config file is a file created by the user to consolidate settings from multiple applications.
+Config files have the following format:

-In this file, lines beginning with a hash symbol '#' serve as comments.
-Options in this file consist of key-value pairs separated by an equals sign '=', where each key corresponds to an identifier in one or more template files.
+    * Lines starting with a hash symbol '#' serve as comments.
+    * Options in this file consist of key-value pairs separated by an equals sign '=', where each key corresponds to the name of an identifier in one or more template files.

     Whenever the **sync** command is run, identifiers in each template file are replaced with their corresponding values from the config files, and those template files then overwrite the source files they were derived from.

     Config files go in the 'config' directory (see FILES_), and each config file must have the '.conf' extension.
 Config files are ignored unless their